danmbrown/city-of-whispers/Playbooks/Vault.md

 When you **Get Something**, you may spend an Asset in lieu of taking a Consequence.

 ### Inner Circle (Group)
 You belong to a group of the city's elite.
+You have a track of three boxes called **Privilege**.
+You may mark a box to bump the result of a role one tier.
+When you do, roll -Privilege.
+On a miss, pick one Consequence and mark it off.
+On a 10+, erase a mark of Consequence.
+- You learned a secret about someone else in the inner circle.
+Ask the GM who and what about.
+- You kicked up some dust; Mark Heat.
+- You are ejected from the inner circle.
+Cross off this move and pick two from this playbook or one from another.

 ### Notorious Influence
+You have spent years paying off the right people, lining pockets wherever you go.

 ### Private Transportation
 You have a special mode of transportation designed to get around the city most effectively.
 When you **Transit**, if you use it, you may roll with Network instead of Environs.

 ### Keen Eye
 When you **Use Power** to gauge distance, volume, value, or other quantity, roll with +2.